joshwang0322/joshwang0322.github.io/_pages/about.md

 I'm in the 2023-24 Academic Job Market
 ======

-I will present my work "**Large Deviation and Metastability Analysis for Heavy-Tailed Dynamical Systems**" at the 2023 INFORMS annual meeting:
+I will present my work "**Large Deviation and Metastability Analysis for Heavy-Tailed Dynamical Systems**" at the 2023 Cornell ORIE Young researchers Workshop:
+- October 01(Sun)-03(Tue), TBD
+and also at the 2023 INFORMS annual meeting:
 - SC79.
 George Nicholson Student Paper Competition I
 - October 15 (Sun), 12:45 PM - 2:00 PM, CC-West 211B

-I will present my work "**Eliminating Sharp Minima from SGD with Truncated Heavy-Tailed Noise**" at the 2023 INFORMS annual meeting:
+I will also present my work "**Eliminating Sharp Minima from SGD with Truncated Heavy-Tailed Noise**" at the 2023 INFORMS annual meeting:
 - MC11.
 Large Deviations and Global Dynamics of Heavy-Tailed Systems
 - October 16 (Mon), 12:45 PM - 2:00 PM,  CC-North 124A